 a financial officer or business manager to maintain the financial accounts who has prior accounting and bookkeeping experience or an accounting degree, C.P.A. credential, or other recognized accounting/financial certification, as appropriate to the size and complexity of the organization; and

-all personnel who use the system to receive initial and ongoing training on its use
+all personnel who use the system demonstrate competency in, or are trained on its use, including refresher trainings when changes or updates are made to the system.